ponylang/contributors/ci/README.md

 ## CI systems in use

-Our primary CI systems are GitHub Actions and CirrusCI.
-Excluding the ponyc repository, all CI is done via GitHub Actions except for FreeBSD jobs which are run in CirrusCI.

-Building and testing ponyc requires machines that are more powerful than those provided by GitHub Actions.
-All ponyc CI that involves building ponyc is done in CirrusCI.
+Our CI system is GitHub Actions.

-A few pony project might still be using legacy CI setups with Appveyor, CircleCI, or TravisCI.
-If you see any of these, you are encouraged to submit a PR to update them to using GitHub Actions and/or CirrusCI.
+A few pony project might still be using legacy CI setups with Appveyor, CircleCI, CirrusCI, or TravisCI.
+If you see any of these, you are encouraged to submit a PR to update them to using GitHub Actions.

 ## Additional infrastructure